The Thief of Baghdad (1978 film): Plot

 Soon after the death of his father, Prince Taj of Sakkar is persuaded to compete for the hand of Princess Yasmine of Baghdad.
 He is ambushed by agents of his own Wazir, Jaudur.
 His royal seal is stolen and an innocent man is murdered in his place.
 Arriving in Baghdad, dressed in rags and hungry, he befriends Hassan, magician and thief.

 Stealing suitable robes, Taj and Hassan present themselves to the Caliph, where Taj makes an immediate impression on Yasmine.
 Wazir Jaudur arrives on a flying carpet to join the suitors.
 Jaudur, bearing Taj's royal seal, claims to be king following the alleged murder of Prince Taj; he accuses Taj of being an impostor.
-Taj challenges Jaudur to a duel, but he loses.
-Jaudur is protected from injury because his soul is hidden at a secret location, making him immortal.
+Taj challenges Jaudur to a duel, but he loses because Jaudur, an evil sorcerer, is protected from injury due to his soul being hidden at a secret location, making him immortal.

 The Caliph, wanting to believe Taj but bound by custom, is forced to accept Jaudur's claim.
-Perizidah reminds him of a prophecy given at Yasmine's birth that her wedding would bring great wealth.
+Yasmine's lady-in-waiting, Perizadah, reminds him of a prophecy given at Yasmine's birth that her wedding would bring great wealth.
 Using this as an excuse to stall for time, the Caliph sends all the suitors on a quest "to find that object in all the world that has the most value", and return in three moons.

 Hassan, convinced of Taj's sincerity because of Jaudur's repeated murder attempts, joins him on the quest.
-Perizidah, acting on Yasmine's behalf (and attracted to Hassan) guides them to a place where they can overhear Jaudur force information from traveling holy man Abu Bakare.
+Perizadah, acting on Yasmine's behalf (and attracted to Hassan) guides them to a place where they can overhear Jaudur force information from traveling holy man Abu Bakare.
 They learn of the existence of an all-seeing eye that will help Taj defeat Jaudur.

 They steal Jaudur's flying carpet, but when Taj commands, "Take me to where my heart would go," the carpet doesn't leave Yasmine's side.
 Hassan commands, "Carpet, take us where I would go."
 The carpet takes them to the temple of the all-seeing eye.

 At the temple, the gatekeeper warns that Taj must not allow anything to lure him from the path or he will be turned to stone.
 Taj sustains insults about his parentage, and resists rescuing a man being devoured by a serpent.
 He nearly succumbs to a fire trap, but sees a statue of someone who failed before.

 Within sight of the temple, Taj is lured away by an image of Yasmine and is turned to stone.